HeyImK/Hack-A-Charge-Module/README.md

-# IP5306 Power Bank Board
+# IP5306 Charging and Power Board

 A compact lithium battery charger and 5V boost module built around the IP5306 chip.
 It handles charging a single-cell lithium battery via USB-C and boosting the battery voltage up to a stable 5V output for external devices.